lamdu/hypertypes/README.md

     | Mul a a
 ```

+Notes:

-(Note that `recursion-schemes` can generate it for us from the simple definition of `Expr` using `TemplateHaskell`)
+* The [`recursion-schemes`](http://hackage.haskell.org/package/recursion-schemes) package can generate this type for us from the plain definition of `Expr` using `TemplateHaskell`
+* DTALC allows us to construct the type by combining standalone `Const`, `Add`, and `Mult` types, but we'll defer this discussion for now

 This approach does have the single node type limitation, so we gave up on parameterizing over the `Int` in `Const`.
-This is a big limitation, but we do get several advantages.
+This is a big limitation, but as we'll see, we do get several advantages in return.

-We can represent an expression as `Fix Expr`, using:
+First, we can represent plain expressions as `Fix Expr`, using:

 ```Haskell
 newtype Fix f = Fix (f (Fix f))